hackergod00001/hackerrank/python/practice questions/if else/readme.md

 ## Task
-Given an integer, , perform the following conditional actions:
+Given an integer,n, perform the following conditional actions:

 If  is odd, print Weird
 If  is even and in the inclusive range of  to , print Not Weird